 The higher a site is in Google results, the more likely someone will click on it.
 More clicks lead to more sales.
 This is a new, and obviously controversial, approach to search engine optimization.
 Maybe there is no such thing as bad publicity.

 Recent research published in Marketing Science explains the dichotomy between all of these examples.
 The researchers found that negative publicity helps smaller brands in crowded markets by increasing product awareness.
 For these lesser-known brands, consumers forget their negative perceptions more quickly than their general awareness of the product.
 On the other hand, negative publicity uniformly hurts established brands.

 So, as a well-known brand, Charlie Sheen should worry about bad publicity but the stinky obscure wine doesn’t need to.
 And while negative publicity can boost sales for an unknown brand, it can’t mask unethical behavior.
-The founder of DecorMyEyes was arrested in December 2010.
+The founder of DecorMyEyes was eventually arrested.

 Apparently there is such a thing as bad publicity.